 Kevin O’Connor of The Ringer took a closer look at the situation on Tuesday, making cases for why the Suns should and shouldn’t be willing to put Jackson into an offer for Irving.
 Ultimately, O’Connor’s “bad cop” – who argued for including Jackson – won out, with The Ringer scribe suggesting that an unproven rookie with some question marks shouldn’t be a sticking point in a deal for a legit star.

 What do you think?
 Are the Suns overvaluing Jackson, or are they right to refuse to include him in an offer for Irving?
 Does it make sense for Phoenix to hope that the Cavs will accept other players in Jackson’s place, and to move on if that bid falls short?

-Place your vote below and jump into the comments section to share your thoughts on tonight’s game.
+Vote below in our poll and then jump into the comment section to share your thoughts.

 Trade Rumors app users, click here to vote.